dingshaohua-com/vuepress-plugin-anchor-right/README-en.md

 };
 ```

+> If you are using vuepress version v2.0.0-beta 49, then you should use vuepress plugin anchor right v0.0.1-beta 3。 Otherwise, use the latest.

 ## 🤝 thanks
 If this project is helpful to you, please click a Star.
 The author wants to enter a famous company.
 Your click star helps me build a dream!